 Despite John being a very common name in Real Life, John Kramer seems to be the only John in this universe.

 It is worth mentioning that both Amanda and Timothy, the rack victim in Saw III, share the last name Young.
-Word Of God says they aren't related, and Amanda's last name isn't even mentioned until Saw IV.
+Word of God says they aren't related, and Amanda's last name isn't even mentioned until Saw IV. invoked

 Only a Flesh Wound: In the first film, Dr. Gordon is able to saw his own foot off.
 In reality, nobody who didn't have superhuman strength would be able to saw through their own leg (particularly the bones of the leg) without passing out from blood loss or shock.
 Nevertheless, he's able to remain conscious and crawl out of the room, though the film is ambiguous as to whether or not he survived for very long.
 The very first scene of Saw 3D has him cauterizing the wound, and he is eventually revealed to be Jigsaw's true apprentice.

 That is to say, it'd be a bit difficult to have so much adrenaline that the man could part his damn foot from his leg in what, minutes?